VelocityPowered/CrossStitch/README.md

 # Crossstitch

-Crossstitch is a [Fabric](https://fabricmc.net/) mod designed to improve compatibility with Fabric mods and the Minecraft proxy [Velocity](https://velocitypowered.com/).
-This mod is supported by the Velocity team.
+Crossstitch is a [Fabric](https://fabricmc.net/) mod designed to improve compatibility with Fabric mods and Minecraft proxies such as  [Velocity](https://velocitypowered.com/).
+This mod is supported by the Velocity team and is developed against Velocity, but the principles used are intended to be generic enough to apply to any Minecraft proxy.

 ## Installation